-Our bags are made to last decades if not a lifetime, if properly taken care of.
+Our bags are made to last years, even decades, if not a life time.

 We use one piece of full-grain cow leather or sheep leather (i.e. one hide) for each bag, ensuring fewer seams and improved durability.
 Every hide is unique and has tonal variations.
 Small marks or scars are natural features and should not be considered faults.
 We believe they are the living embodiment of the Wabi Sabi aesthetic philosophy (i.e. ‘the art of the imperfect”), which we cherish.